Changes to State Immunization Rules for Schools and Child Cares Effective August 1, 2020

 Requirement: Five doses are required for kindergarten through 12th grade students.
 (Four doses only if fourth dose given on or after fourth birthday.)

-Requirement: Required for sixth through twelfth grade students.
+Requirement: Required for seventh through 12th grade students.

 Vaccine: Varicella (Chickenpox)

 Requirement: Two doses are required for kindergarten through 12th grade students (or Healthcare provider verified disease).

 Requirement: Four doses are required for kindergarten through 12th grade students.
 Three doses only if third dose given on or after fourth birthday.

 Vaccine: Measles, Mumps & Rubella (MMR)

-Requirement: Two doses are required for kindergarten through twelfth grade students.
+Requirement: Two doses are required for kindergarten through 12th grade students.